-ENERGY STAR is a joint voluntary program of the U.S. Environmental Protection Agency and the U.S. Department of Energy that helps businesses and individuals save energy and fight climate change through energy efficient products, homes, and buildings.
+ENERGY STAR is a joint partnership program of the U.S. Environmental Protection Agency and the U.S. Department of Energy that helps businesses and individuals save energy and protect the environment through energy-efficient products, homes, and buildings.

 How does a product, home, or building earn the ENERGY STAR?

 For Products: In order to earn the label, ENERGY STAR products must be third-party certified based on testing in EPA-recognized laboratories.
 In addition to up-front testing, ENERGY STAR products are subject to "off–the–shelf" verification testing each year.
 The goal of this testing is to ensure that changes or variations in the manufacturing process do not undermine a product's qualification with ENERGY STAR requirements.

 For New Homes: Verification of a home's energy efficiency by a third-party organization is mandatory for earning the ENERGY STAR label.
 There are two paths to certify a home to earn the ENERGY STAR.
 The Prescriptive Path is based on a predefined package of improvements, while the Performance Path is based on a customized package of upgrades.
 The National Program Requirements define the core energy efficiency specifications for both the Prescriptive and Performance Paths.
 See the National Program Requirements.

 For Commercial Buildings: Buildings achieving a score of 75 or higher using ENERGY STAR Portfolio Manager must be verified by a Licensed Professional (Professional Engineer or Registered Architect) to be eligible to apply for the ENERGY STAR.
 The Licensed Professional must verify that all energy use is accounted for accurately, that the building characteristics have been properly reported (including the square footage of the building), that the building is fully functional in accordance with industry standards, and that each of the indoor environment criteria has been met.